-Inclusiveness and Diversity: NYSG is committed to a diverse and inclusive workplace as well as research, education and extension programming that serves ALL people of New York State.
-NYSG welcomes diverse perspectives and viewpoints in order to enhance cultural understanding and enable the program to pursue its vision and mission effectively and efficiently.
-NYSG, through its host institutions, State University of New York and Cornell University, promotes inclusiveness and diversity among its own program staff.
+Inclusiveness and Diversity: NYSG is committed to a diverse, equitable, and inclusive workplace as well as research, education and extension programming that serves the diverse populations throughout New York State, regardless of race, citizenship, class, gender, or religion.
+NYSG integrates diverse perspectives and viewpoints in order to enhance programming to pursue its vision and mission effectively and efficiently.
+NYSG, through its host institutions, State University of New York and Cornell University, promotes inclusiveness, equity, and diversity.